By Michael Seid, Managing Director, MSA Worldwide

 Moving from “per se” to a “rule of reason” standard has been around since Colgate, but its practical implication is that it substitutes a definitive position with one that is a highly subjective and requires a fact-based review to determine whether doing so is in the public’s interest.
 Even though there are precedents to look at for guidance, the rule of reason is fraught with the potential for continuing litigation, and is the type of doctrine designed to fatten litigators’ checkbooks.
 John Quincy Adams apparently had it right.

 So why haven’t franchisors exercised this new pricing “power”?
 There are a host of reasons in addition to the threat of potential litigation.
 There are the baby Sherman Acts at the state level, modeled after the Sherman Act, that need to be considered.
-Congress will likely revisit Sherman, Miles, Colgate, Khan, and Leegin in the near future and try to modify or undo the Court’s decisions.
+Congress may revisit Sherman, Miles, Colgate, Khan, and Leegin in the near future and try to modify or undo the Court’s decisions.
 Existing franchise agreements may not give franchisors the right to establish prices.
 There is a well-founded fear that doing so risks disrupting franchise relations.
 There is great complexity in establishing pricing in multi-brand segmentation environments where the offerings may overlap or compete (think hospitality brands).
 And, there are the simplest of questions – is establishing prices for franchisees to charge even a good business strategy?
 Does the franchisor have the knowledge and capability to do so?
 And, what is the beneficial impact on the bottom line, short term and long term, for the franchisee and the franchisor if it does?

 But, under the “rule of reason,” does maximum pricing need to ensure that an individual transaction needs to be profitable and, if it does, how should that profit measurement be determined?
 If profits are essential under the rule of reason, do you measure costs at the gross profit level, or do you include all costs associated with operating the business?
-If it is the latter, how do you deal with franchisees that have high salaries, high debt, high rents, and which might lose money even if the product was sold at a non-discounted price?
+If the latter, how do you deal with franchisees that have high salaries, high debt, high rents, and which might lose money even if the product was sold at a non-discounted price?
 There is after all a market ceiling that can be charged on any product, and profitability of a business is never assured.

 Further complicating the “rule of reason” analysis are the very nature of promotions and the basics of marketing.
-Promotions are generally geared to accomplish one of two things – to increase traffic by introducing or by re-introducing your brand to customers.
-Promotional strategies are also tied to an assumption that when customers buy the discounted item, they may also buy full-priced companion items, and also that the merchant will have the opportunity to sell non-promotional items to others that accompany the promotional buyer to the business.
+Promotions are generally geared to accomplish one of two things – to increase traffic by introducing, or by re-introducing, your brand to customers.
+Promotional strategies are also tied to an assumption that when customers buy the discounted item, they may also buy full-priced companion items, and also that the merchant will have the opportunity to sell non-promotional items to others who accompany the promotional buyer to the business.
 These are basic strategies used in marketing campaigns, and make the simple test of individual product profitability less than a compelling measure.

-And finally, there is an underlying question of whether franchising should be bound by different rules of marketing than vertically integrated companies (company-owned enterprises like Starbucks, Sears and Wall-Mart), who routinely are able to present a consistent promotional message to their customers that has always included the ability to set promotional pricing.
-The argument against this has always been centered on the franchisees’ ownership and investment in their business, but is that argument sufficient for the courts to treat franchising differently than its non-franchised competitors?
+And finally, there was an underlying question of whether franchising should be bound by different rules of marketing than vertically integrated companies (company-owned enterprises like Starbucks, Sears and Wall-Mart), who routinely are able to present a consistent promotional message to their customers that has always included the ability to set promotional pricing.
+The argument against this has always been centered on the franchisees’ ownership and investment in their business, but would that argument be sufficient for the courts to treat franchising differently than its non-franchised competitors?

-If, however, they are able to set maximum pricing under Khan, will that result in franchisors taking the next step and requiring their franchisees to adhere to minimum prices a la Leegin?
+If, however, franchisors are able to set maximum pricing under Khan, will that result in franchisors taking the next step and requiring their franchisees to adhere to minimum prices a la Leegin?
 I doubt that will occur either.
 With maximum pricing, the franchisor can at least easily argue that the maximum price limit is pro-consumer because it keeps prices low.
-Even if the case could be made under the “rule of reason” that minimum pricing protects a brand because allowing low prices could result in the devaluation of the brand as a whole, franchisors will surely have to explain to a judge why they are trying to raise prices that consumers must pay for their product.
+Even if the case could be made under the “rule of reason” that minimum pricing protects a brand because allowing low prices could result in the devaluation of the brand as a whole, franchisors would surely have to explain to a judge why they are trying to raise prices that consumers must pay for their product.

 But for promotional offers, my guess is that other franchisors will adopt a similar approach over time.
 We already have significant promotional consistency, even with “At Participating Locations,” as evidenced by a multitude of promotional campaigns such as Subway’s $5 foot long promotion, value and combination meal offers, and the affinity promotions used in the hospitality industry.
 But franchisors will first need to understand their rights under the baby Sherman Acts, assess the impact and potential disruption to franchisee relations, and assess the probability of litigation if a prescribed price is included in a marketing campaign.
 They will also have to go through the costs of determining, in advance, if the business case under the inexact science of an ill-defined legal theory such as the “rule of reason” can be made.

-Khan and Leegin did not give franchisors the “per se” right to set pricing; it only cracked open the door a bit.
-Let’s hope that the ruling in Burger King gives us the guidance needed to clarify the issue for franchisors and franchisees.
-If the decision in Burger King is not clear, franchisors will likely continue to manage their systems and their promotions within the traditional boundaries we have been used to for some time.
+Even with the clarity from the Burger King decisions, franchisors will likely continue to manage their systems and their promotions within the traditional boundaries we have been used to for some time.
 Maybe other brave souls will test the limits, resulting in other lawsuits.
 But, with a clear and transferable BK win, as with all new tools, the promotional landscape, as we know it in franchising, is certainly going to change.